philippe-lemaire/cairn-eo/cairn-srd.md

 ### Critical Damage

-Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
-They must then make a STR save to avoid **critical damage**.
+Damage that reduces a target's HP below zero decreases a target's FOR by the amount remaining.
+They must then make a FOR save to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

 Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.

 ### Ability Score Loss

-If a PC's STR is reduced to 0, they die.
-If their DEX is reduced to 0, they are paralyzed.
-If their WIL is reduced to 0, they are delirious.
+If a PC's FOR is reduced to 0, they die.
+If their LER is reduced to 0, they are paralyzed.
+If their VOL is reduced to 0, they are delirious.
-Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.
+Complete LER and VOL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 ### Scars